Martin-Antonov/GTE-Website/docs/XFIG/README.md

 which represents player 1's information set.
-If you view the file in xfig (recommended to understand what's going on), first type `ctrl-Z` to re-center the figure on the canvas, choose the `Edit` mode on the left, and click on the information set.
+If you view the file in xfig (recommended to understand what's going on), first type `ctrl-z` to re-center the figure on the canvas, choose the `Edit` mode on the left, and click on the information set.
 The information that is shown for this object includes